Jigyasa-G/SakhiCode-WMN/README.md

 # SakhiCode-WMN
 Visit the Webapp here : https://sakhiweb-5e32c.web.app/

-Usage of Digital Ocean :
+Usage of Digital Ocean (The deployment was due because of the paywall, however, a brief of how we intend to implement various functionalities of Sakhi leveraging Digital Ocean ):

 DigitalOcean in the Sakhi: